perindopril (pronounced per-in-do-pril) and indapamide (pronounced in-dap-a-mide)

 case additional care may be required.

-COVERSYL PLUS is not recommended for use in children.
+COVERSYL PLUS is not recommended for use in children and adolescents.

 Follow all directions given to you by your doctor and pharmacist carefully.